SpacingBat3/WebCord/docs/SETTINGS.md

 ### Content Security Policy settings

 It defines the rules that browser will use to either accept loading the content or not.
-Currently it can be configured to these states:
+Currently, CSP can be disabled or enabled and optionally configured to block selected third-party websites.
-- Disabled – no CSP, everything can be run or loaded that is on website.
-Use this to troubleshoot issues with CSP that may block the website that should be loaded.
-- Enabled – CSP, websites or content that is whitelisted will be able to run only.
-Should be used by most users that want full discord features.
-- Discord servers only (aka. *strict*) – all servers unasociated with the Discords are blocked by CSP, for even better security and privacy.
-Use this only if you aknowledge the limitations (like no GIF integrations or no Spotify API in the Discord).